-Our outstanding English Leader, Mrs Thomas, who focuses on Literacy across the school, works with all staff to ensure that standards are high and that all pupils strive to achieve their very best.
+Our outstanding English Leaders, Mrs Johnson and Mrs Jagger, who focus on Literacy across the school, work with all staff to ensure that standards are high and that all pupils strive to achieve their very best.
 The focus is always to ensure that children are supported with the skills they need to continue their progress.

-At Ryhall CE Academy we use our own developed hybrid of the best phonics systems (click on the phonics link under 'our learning' to find out all the information you need to know about each phonics phase).
+At Ryhall CE Academy we use 'Read Write Inc' (click on the phonics link to the left to find out all the information you need to know about phonics - including video and booklet support).
 A designated slot in the timetable is reserved daily for this reading and phonics programme.
 Children are assessed every half term and placed into groups according to their reading ability - with fluidity in grouping to allow for children to be appropriately supported in their reading development.